JuliaPy/SymPy.jl/README.md

 asfunction(ex) = u -> N(subs(ex, x, u))
 ```

-This is basically what happens in the call: `convert(Function,
-exp(-x)*sin(x))`, though that call replaces a lone free variable, not
-necessarily one named `x`.
-This conversion is then used to plot
-expressions with `julia`'s other plotting packages.
-(This can be
-somewhat slow, as each evaluation has to make the round trip from
-`julia` to `sympy` and back.)

 In SymPy under `Python`, the `N` and `evalf` functions are basically
 the same, converting a symbolic expression into a symbolic numeric